Open-Scholarship-Strategy/site/index.md

 ## 5.3 Infrastructure <a name="Infrastructure"></a>

 Achieving the full benefits of Open Scholarship requires platforms, tools and services for dissemination and collaboration.
 Such technical infrastructure can be built with current off-shelf technologies and at a much lower cost than traditional publishing methods.
 Presently, there is a general lack of funding and support for critical existing aspects of open scholarly infrastructure, despite its clear role in defining particular research practices and workflows.
+More recently, the [Joint Roadmap for Open Science Tools](https://jrost.org/) launched as a community-driven approach to help resolve this.

 Examples of existing infrastructure include the [DOAJ](https://doaj.org/), [arXiv](https://arxiv.org/) including domain-specific variants such as [socArXiv](http://socarxiv.org/), [Humanities Commmons](https://hcommons.org/), the [Open Science Framework](https://osf.io/), [Sherpa/RoMEO](http://www.sherpa.ac.uk/romeo/index.php), [ORCID](https://orcid.org/), the [Open Science Foundation](http://opensciencefoundation.eu/), [Public Knowledge Project](https://pkp.sfu.ca/), [Open Journals](https://www.theoj.org) and the [Open Knowledge Foundation](https://okfn.org/), among many others, which offer crucial services to a range of stakeholders.
 Without sustainable funding sources, these services remain vulnerable to either collapse, or being acquired by players in the private sector, an increasingly common occurrence.